hashicorp/terraform-provider-google/website/docs/r/compute_attached_disk.html.markdown

   The zone that the referenced compute instance is located within.
 If `instance` is referenced by it's `self_link` the zone defined in the link will take precedence.

+* `auto_delete` -
+  (Optional)
+  Specifies whether the disk will be auto-deleted when the
+	instance is deleted (but not when the disk is detached from the instance).

+* `device_name` -
+  (Optional)
+  Specifies a unique device name of your choice that is
+	reflected into the /dev/disk/by-id/google-* tree of a Linux operating system running within the instance.
+This name can be used to reference the device for mounting, resizing, and so on, from within the instance.

+	If not specified, the server chooses a default device name to apply to this disk, in the form persistent-disks-x, where x is a number assigned by Google Compute Engine.
+This field is only applicable for persistent disks.

+  * `interface` -
+  (Optional)
+  Specifies the disk interface to use for attaching this
+	 disk, which is either SCSI or NVME.
+The default is SCSI.
+Persistent disks must always use SCSI and the request will fail if you attempt to attach a persistent disk in any other format than SCSI.
+Local SSDs can use either NVME or SCSI.
+For performance characteristics of SCSI over NVMe, see Local SSD performance.

+	 Possible values:
+	   "NVME"
+	   "SCSI"

+* `mode` -
+  (Optional)
+  The mode in which to attach this disk, either READ_WRITE or
+	READ_ONLY.
+If not specified, the default is to attach the disk in READ_WRITE mode.

+	Possible values:
+	  "READ_ONLY"
+	  "READ_WRITE"

+* `type` -
+  (Optional)
+  Specifies the type of the disk, either SCRATCH or PERSISTENT.
+	If not specified, the default is PERSISTENT.

+	Possible values:
+	  "PERSISTENT"
+	  "SCRATCH"

 ## Timeouts

 This resource provides the following